brennanaba/ABlooper/README.md

 ```

-I would recommend using the command line if you just want a quick antibody model, no questions asked.
-The python class will work better if you want to incorporate this into a pipeline or access other details such as confidence score or RMSD to original model.
+I would recommend using the command line if you just want a quick antibody model.
+If speed is a priority, it is probably best to just use the trained pytorch module, as reading and writting a pdb file is slower that running the model.
+The python class will work best if you want to incorporate CDR prediction into a pipeline or access other details such as confidence score or RMSD to original model.
 Both of which can be obtained as follows:

 ```python